 Certain Group entities have tax benefits arising from unutilised tax losses, tax credits and deductible temporary differences, which are available for offset against future taxable profits.
 The utilisation of these tax benefits, for which deferred tax asset was recognised, is premised on these Group entities' ability to generate taxable profits in the foreseeable future.

-Related to the enactment of United Kingdom (UK) corporation tax rate from 19% to 25%, which will take b.
+b.
 Deferred Tax Assets and Liabilities (cont'd)

 Movements in deferred tax assets and liabilities (prior to offsetting of balances) during the year are as follows: